2014 UEFA Europa League final: Ambassador

 Former Italy international and Juventus player Ciro Ferrara, who won the UEFA Cup in 1989 with Napoli, was named as the ambassador for the final.

-Logo
+Identity

 UEFA unveiled the visual identity of the final on 30 August 2013, the same day as the group stage draw.

 Ticketing

 The international ticket sales phase for the general public ran from 27 February to 25 March 2014.
 Tickets were available in four price categories: €150, €100, €70, and €45.

 Officials

 German referee Felix Brych was named by UEFA on 7 May 2014 as the referee of the final.
 The rest of the refereeing team are fellow countrymen Mark Borsch and Stefan Lupp as assistant referees, Tobias Welz and Bastian Dankert as additional assistant referees, Thorsten Schiffner as reserve assistant referee, and Serbia's Milorad Mažić as the fourth official.